yuanqing/sketch-select-layers/README.md

   - Name
   - Text Style or Layer Style
   - Symbol Instance
-- Exactly one layer must be selected before running this command
+- Exactly one layer must be selected before executing this command

 ## Installation